ElvenTools/elven-tools-website/src/docs/landing-page.md

 ### Why separate configuration for the Smart Contract data?

-1. This is basically for static data such as smart contract address, collection ticker, etc. It is mainly to the API resources.
+1. This is basically for static data such as smart contract address, collection ticker, etc. It is mainly to save the API resources.
 Otherwise, all users will call the API endpoint a lot of times.
 2. In the future, it will be available as an option.
 The default behavior would be to query the smart contract with better caching.

 ### Below, you will find a sneak peek video: